 type is oddly low.
 Overall these two don't seem to belong with any of the other types here.

 Finally, with Samos we note that there seems to be a significant lack of later types, particularly a common type (or types) that could stylistically fit into the post-Artemision period.
-Mitchener
+Mitchiner

 assigns the lion face types to the period of Croesus, but these seem to be a rather limited (and perhaps earlier) series, and overall we don't seem to have enough types (or denominations) to fill the gap down to the

 first silver issues some time after 550 B.C.
-Perhaps Samos had fallen on hard times, or were they using somebody else's coins?
-More likely, I think, Samos was forced fairly early to abandon the use of electrum coins
+Perhaps Samos had fallen on hard times, or were they simply using somebody else's coins?
+Or did they perhaps switch to the Milesian standard for electrum and issue the

 With the northern types another noticeable difficulty results from the fact that while the 1/6th stater (hekte) types seem to have become standard in northern Ionia during or not too long before the

 reign of Croesus, it is not clear when hektes were first struck in Phokaia itself.
-Thus while there are plenty of Phokaic seal type hektes in the relatively sophisticated style of the post-Croeseid period, there is
+Thus although there are plenty of Phokaic seal type hektes in the relatively sophisticated style of the post-Croeseid period, there

-an apparent lack of these types in the kind of simpler style that we might reasonably expect from the period before the fall of Croesus.
-Possibly the "O" (i.e, "Phi") types belong here, although
+is an apparent lack of these types in the kind of simpler style that we might reasonably expect from the period before the fall of Croesus.
+Possibly the "O" (i.e, "Phi") types belong here, although these are not

-these are not very common, together with some of the numerous types marked with a small seal, although on the whole these types seem rather too stylistically advanced to me, so that I suspect that most (and possibly
+very common, together with some of the numerous types marked with a small seal, although on the whole these types seem rather too stylistically advanced to me, so that I suspect that most (and possibly all) of them